mc-ascendancy/AscendNations/README.md

 `riftModifier`                           | formula variable.
 `minNationPopClaimRift`                  | formula variable.
 `memberPassivePowerStart`                | the amount of passive power a player gains when first joining the server.
-`memberPassiveGainFrequency`             | the amount of ticks between each increment of a player's passive power.
+`memberPassiveGainFrequency`             | the amount of ticks between each increment of a player's passive power due to being online.
+`memberPassiveDecayFrequency`            | the amount of ticks between each decrement of a player's passive power due to being offline.
 `memberPowerLostOnDeath`                 | the amount of power a player loses upon dying.
 `claimThresholdOnePlayer`                | formula variable.
 `claimThresholdSmallModifier`            | formula variable.